bhiramkh/Passwords/README.md

 # Features

-To address this issue, this repository offers two key tools:

 - ***Password Generator (password_generator.py)***: A customisable function that generates a password based on user-specified criteria:
   - Length of password: User-specified password length
   - Character composition: Options to include uppercase letters, digits, and custom symbols.